 First instruments are usually entry level because we all know how a child’s interest is subject to change and we don’t want to spend a lot of money until we know they have a passion to continue playing (interest free renting does lower that risk).
-Instruments that become difficult to play, hard to keep in tune, or that simply don’t produce as good of sound, can provide more discouragement than encouragement to continue practicing and improving their skills.
+Instruments that become difficult to play, hard to keep in tune, or that simply don’t produce a good sound, can discourage more than encourage students to continue practicing and improving their skills.

 Like so many things in life, this is a matter of timing.
 If you have a great instrument that plays well that you inherited from your grandfather, you probably don’t need to upgrade.
 Or, if you have child who has just started playing and may want to switch to a different instrument, it would likely be a bad time to invest in an upgrade.

-So here are three things to keep in mind when considering upgrading you or your child’s musical instrument:
+Here are three things to keep in mind when considering stepping up your or your child’s musical instrument:

-This is no small gift: studies have shown that the rewards music offers include better social, emotional, and physical health and increased aptitude for all forms of learning.
+This is no small gift: studies show the rewards music offers include better social, emotional, and physical health and increased aptitude for all forms of learning.

 If you are a beginner and have learned well enough on a low cost instrument that you are beginning to play a bit more seriously, it may be time for an step-up.
 There is no set measurement for knowing when you are ready for the next step, but it’s very safe to say if you’ve been playing for a year, it’s time to consider an upgrade.